 - Men are more likely than women to interact with sales associates for advice (73% vs. 65%).

 - 60% of women & 59% of men said that providing a convenient location could make shop from retail stores more frequently.

-Data were driven from 2 research studies.
-The first survey, conducted in Sept 2016, included responses from approximately 1,500 US consumers, of which about 49% were men & 51% were women.
+Data were driven by 2 research studies.
+The first survey conducted in Sept.
+2016, included responses from approximately 1,500 US consumers.
+49% of them were men and 51% were women.

-The second survey, conducted in Feb 2017, also included responses from approximately 1,500 US consumers, of which about 43% were men & 57% were women.
+The second survey, conducted in Feb 2017, also included responses from approximately 1,500 US consumers.
+43% of them were men and 57% were women.

 To download the full report, kindly Click Here